GSA/ficam-playbooks/_piv/1_piv_intro.md

 -   The basics of getting started with PIV credentials; and
 -   Using PIV for network authentication (smart card logon).

-We also cover applications and guidance for developers and users——which need your input!
+We also cover applications and guidance for developers and users—which need your input!
 {% include alert-success.html heading = "Share your expertise" content="Please contribute and share your lessons for configuring systems or applications, tuning considerations, code, common challenges, troubleshooting errors, and anything else you think would be helpful for your colleagues." %}

 ## Why Is PIV Usage Important?